- Games, Toys, and Hobbies»

-RITES OF PASSAGE FOR A MODEL RAILWAY - 4: Signalling and Superstructure
+RITES OF PASSAGE FOR A MODEL RAILWAY - 4: THE PERMANENT WAY, Signalling and Superstructure

 The truss gantry - signal bridge on the North Eastern - 'platform' for the way ahead